DavidCalebChaparroOrozco/replit100daysofcode/README.md

 * Day 05 If this...else that?!
   * Generate actual Q&As with 'if' statements.
 Create a "Who am I?" game with your favorite TV/movie characters.
 * Day 06 What the elif is this?
   * Learn 'elif' statements.
 Can you create a login system to keep passwords safe from hackers?
 * Day 07 Nesting Dolls Code
   * Like nesting dolls, nest 'if' statements within 'if' statements.
 Create a game to find true fans of your favorite show.
+* Day 08 Affirmation Generator
+  * Project day!
+Show the world some love with an affirmation generator.
+Send good vibes each day with a personalized message.